TokenBrice/l2s-handbook/content/docs/integrations.md

 ---
-title: "Supported Services"
+title: "Integrations"
 weight: 6
 description: >
-  An overview of all the services supported on ParaSwap and their main features.
+  An overview of all the services ParaSwap connects too, the one used for the infrastructure, and third party services harnessing ParaSwap's API.
 ---

 As a middleware, ParaSwap connects to many services to facilitate its users' interactions with DeFi.
-The main driver of the prices provided are obviously the exchanges supported - so this is where we start at with the [`💱 Exchanges`](#-exchanges) section.
+The main driver of the prices provided are the exchanges supported - displayed in the [`💱 Exchanges`](#-exchanges) section.

+Third-party services such as wallet can also integrate with ParaSwap thanks to the API - [`💻 ParaSwap API`](#-paraswap-api)

-ParaSwap also implements various services and tools to streamline the experience, such as a price oracle.
+Finally, ParaSwap also implements several services and tools to streamline the experience, such as a price oracle.
 You'll find them detailed in the [`🧰 Infrastructure`](#-infrastructure) section.

-## 💱 Exchanges
+## 💱 Supported Exchanges

 All major decentralized exchanges are supported on ParaSwap.
 When a new exchange is made available - its trading volume is analysed to determine the integration's priority.